We develop inquiry-based educational labs and then study their impact on student's knowledge acquisition.

 AncientAncestors was first sparked in 2013 when Chris Bayer and Michael Luberda met in a New Orleans bike store.

 Michael, Co-founder and Director, is a graduate of Tulane University in Anthropology with a focus in Archeology.
-Michael's academic focus was in Human Prehistory and the rise of civilization which led to his field work through UCLA at the Chalcolithic site, Areni Cave, Armenia.
-In New Orleans he served as the Science Station Guy at the Louisiana Arts and Science Museum, and now in St. Louis holds the position of Account Coordinator at Stealth Creative.
+Michael's academic focus was Human Prehistory and the rise of civilization, which led to his field work through UCLA at the Chalcolithic site, Areni Cave, Armenia.
+In New Orleans he served as the Science Station Guy at the Louisiana Arts and Science Museum.

-Co-founder Dr. Chris Bayer spent the last decade working for Tulane University in Africa, which exposed him to many of the valuable sites and artifacts unearthed in the Great Rift Valley of East Africa.
+Co-founder Dr. Chris Bayer spent the first decade of the new millenium working in Africa for Tulane University, which exposed him to many of the valuable sites and artifacts unearthed in the Great Rift Valley of East Africa.